Adolescent idiopathic scoliosis: AKAP2

 In a 2016 study done on a single Chinese family with familial adolescent idiopathic scoliosis, researchers found a c.2645A>C missense mutation in the AKAP2 gene of affected members by performing whole exome sequencing.

-Said genetic variant wasn't found in 1,254 AIS patients and 1,232 control subjects in another 2017 Chinese study.
-All participants in this study were of Chinese descent.
+This genetic variant was not found in the 1,254 AIS patients and 1,232 control subjects of Chinese ancestry during a later Chinese study.

 Copy number variants

-In a different study done in 2014, researchers did genomewide copy number variant screening on 143 patients with AIS and in 1,079 control subjects (which consisted of 666 healthy control subjects from a previous bipolar disorder study and 413 patients from a previous congenital clubfoot study).
+In a different study from 2014, researchers undertook genomewide copy number variant screening on 143 patients with AIS and 1,079 control subjects (consisting of 666 healthy control subjects from a previous bipolar disorder study and 413 patients from a previous congenital clubfoot study).
 The following list consists of the CNVs found in the participants of the study: